 - stress on the brand and business models.

-- fluidCulture – the representation of a modern fluid culture, where people feel part of the team and are constantly learning in order to suit the needs of their jobs and the business’s strategy – creating creativity and the ability to solve problems
+- fluidCulture – the representation of a modern fluid culture, where people work as a team and are constantly learning in order to adapt to the needs of their jobs and the business’s strategy – creating problem-solving creativity

 - fluidProcess – the process underpinning the workflows which sustains a fluidCulture

 - fluidProject – the modular components of fluidCulture and fluidProcess.
 Everything is run as a project – this is a startup culture but can be plugged in to a larger organisation.

 fluidCulture is software agnostic.
 It is not the software which is important; it is the way people behave and think.

 fluidCulture, few things are set and new ideas can be created and adopted quickly.
 They flex with time and flatten organisational structures making everyone a ‘doer’.
 This creates independent, happy people who are constantly solving problems because they deeply understand the close connection between goals, strategies and challenges.

 The three components of fluidCulture work together, but control is not lost.
 Creativity, teamwork and great energy become the norm.

 Accountability to the team and oneself is the byword.

 The fast-changing environment impacts learning, particularly formal learning, or education more than even business.

 Education is unable to keep up with this pace of change.
 Individuals instead are turning to ‘guerrilla’ learning and finding what they need to learn, wherever they can.
 Business is looking to education to help equip people with the general Transversal Competencies they have identified, but this is not happening.

 Transversal Competencies are now law in the EU (April 2018) and are being adopted globally.
 They will be in the common curriculum in most countries within two years.
 The outcome will be the creation of a common competence language to better measure transferable employability skills.